Waste Reduction Services: Why Reducing Plastic Garbage May Save The Planet 🌏

 Today, I am a little less positive and want to explain to you why I think we need to take drastic measures in Australia and globally.

 We are turning our wonderful planet into plastic and we need to get serious about waste reduction!

 In Australia, we are increasingly urban dwellers.
 Our dear friends at the CIA tell us it is almost 90% now.

 As a society, we have moved away from our rural roots and are becoming increasingly detached from wildlife – both on land and at sea.

 Our only real contact with ocean life is on our plates, at the beach or on a tv doco.
 The alarming thing is that, as we give huge attention to global warming (of course, a valid topic), the much more pressing issue of plastic pollution is really getting out of control.

-We have blogged on the topic lots recently.
-To be honest, I find that all I am talking about these days is plastic pollution, recycling plastic and trying to have plastic waste reduction.
+We have blogged on the topic a lot recently.
+To be honest, I find that all I am talking about these days is plastic pollution, recycling plastic and trying to reduce plastic waste reduction.